UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 The following are NOT eligible under VLS:

-- WSP1, Avi Networks, Velocloud, Carbon Black, Pivotal (until these appear on the product guide)
+- Velocloud, Carbon Black, Pivotal (until these appear on the product guide)

+Workspace 1 (WSP1) is delivered via a parallel but separate service offering.

 ### Usage Meter